 The truth is, the caftan (or, alternatively, “kaftan”) is a garment with more history than most of modern civilization.
 And, it’s never failed to revive itself in the fickle cycles of fashion trendiness.

-Right now, in the context of footloose and fancy free boho style — and with a boost from the ever-present caftan love expressed by longtime devotees Rachel Zoe and Nicole Ritchie — the caftan is enjoying renewed attention, and when we’re talking about a loose, carefree and comfy fashion trend (right around the holidays, no less)?
+In the context of footloose and fancy-free, boho style — plus a boost from longtime caftan devotees Rachel Zoe and Nicole Ritchie — the caftan is back again.
+And when we’re talking about a loose, carefree and comfy fashion trend?
 Yeah, we’re in.

 The caftan, though, is fraught with risk for the aspiring fashionista.
 There’s a fine line between being effortlessly chic and simply frumpy.
 For actual real-life wearability, let’s skip the look of, say, an elderly Liz Taylor (sorry Jeffrey) and look to a more modern aesthetic.
 We’re shooting for pieces that are more caftan-inspired and less caftan/muumuu hybrid.